winglang/wing/docs/04-reference/wingsdk-spec.md

   init(props: TopicProps = {});

   /**
-   * Run an inflight whenever an message is published to the topic.
+   * Run an inflight whenever a message is published to the topic.
    */
   on_message(fn: inflight (message: Json) => void, opts: TopicOnPublishProps?): void;